igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 </div>
 ```

-As you can see, the `src` attribute of the iframe element is set to `https://www.youtube.com/embed/qtIqKaDlqXo`, which means that YouTube will automatically use its tracking cookie.
+As you can see, the `src` attribute of the iframe element is set to `https://www.youtube.com/embed/qtIqKaDlqXo`.
+With this source URL, YouTube will automatically use its tracking cookie.
 Unfortunately, that can pose a problem since the people visiting your site usually do not consent to this YouTube tracker.
-So, in 2020, YouTube introduced a new privacy-enhanced video embed that you can use to create your improved `youtube` shortcode.
+In 2020, YouTube introduced a new privacy-enhanced video embed that you can use to create your improved `youtube` shortcode.
-Here is the [layouts/shortcodes/youtube-enhanced.html](https://github.com/igor-baiborodine/bilberry-hugo-theme-sandbox/blob/7111c0583f62a05543736963088f8b6ee4582fec/layouts/shortcodes/youtube-enhanced.html) shortcode file I implemented in the Bilberry Sandbox:
+Here is an improved `youtube` shortcode, namely [layouts/shortcodes/youtube-enhanced.html](https://github.com/igor-baiborodine/bilberry-hugo-theme-sandbox/blob/7111c0583f62a05543736963088f8b6ee4582fec/layouts/shortcodes/youtube-enhanced.html), which I implemented in the Bilberry Sandbox:

 ```html
 {{ $id := .Get "id" }}